I Thought My Skin Cancer Risk Was Low — Until I Had My Moles Mapped

 How much does mole mapping cost?

 The price for private mole mapping will depend on the type of service available in your area.
-Montrose Clinic’s package, which includes the mole mapping service with the Canfield IntelliStudio followed by a review with a consultant dermatologist, is £495.
+Montrose Clinic’s package, which includes the mole mapping service with the Canfield IntelliStudio followed by a review with a consultant dermatologist, is £495 (approximately $625).
 It goes without saying that access to private consultations and services such as these is a huge privilege, and it's paramount to note that they aren’t easily accessible to individuals from all socioeconomic backgrounds.
-According to Cancer Research UK, around “4,000 cases of melanoma skin cancer each year in England are linked with lower deprivation” and with GP appointments notoriously difficult to secure, it puts those who aren’t able to afford private care at a huge disadvantage.
+According to the Journal of the American Academy of Dermatology, lower income and socioeconomic status is linked to a worse prognosis of skin cancer, and with doctor appointments difficult to secure, it puts those who aren’t able to afford private care at a huge disadvantage.

-While melanoma incidence rates in the UK have increased by almost a third (31%) over the last decade, the good news is that education and intervention around skin cancer and the risks of sun exposure are being taken much more seriously.
-More NHS mole mapping services are being rolled out across the country, with medical practitioners including Vereker advocating for accessible mole screening to become a fundamental part of what the NHS offers.
-Beauty brands such as Hello Sunday are also doing their part, joining the drive to end VAT on sunscreen products and offering year-round VAT-free products to promote more accessible suncare for all.
-Boots is also running a mole scanning service, operated by initiative ScreenCancer, which is available in selected stores and starts at £40 for an individual mole scan.
+The good news is that education and intervention around skin cancer and the risks of sun exposure are being taken much more seriously.
+Many dermatologists now offer mole mapping appointments, and free mole mapping services are available in various states.

-For full transparency, I’ll be going to my NHS GP for an urgent referral for my own mole removal — though I’m still waiting for an appointment.
-While I was incredibly happy with the service at Montrose, my current financial situation won’t stretch to private removal, which starts at around £495, with an extra £250 to have the mole sent off for lab testing.
+For full transparency, I’ll be going to my doctor for an urgent referral for my own mole removal — though I’m still waiting for an appointment.
+While I was incredibly happy with the service at Montrose, my current financial situation won’t stretch to private removal, which starts at around £495 (approximately $626), with an extra £250 (approximately $316) to have the mole sent off for lab testing.
 The lesson this experience taught me — that even if you are only slightly concerned about a mole, and don’t think it’s a big deal, you should get it looked at — is priceless.
 If sharing my experience leads to more people getting their moles checked out, then it’s completely worth it.